JavaScript: Arrays — Array Methods

 arr1.concat(arr2, arr3, ...., arrN)

-The order in which the arrays appear in the expression above is exactly the same order in which there elements are laid out in the final away.
+The order in which the arrays appear in the expression above is exactly the same order in which their elements are laid out in the final array.

-The concat() method does not modify the original array (or any other array).
-It returns a new array composed by joining all the given arrays together.
+The concat() method does NOT modify the original array; instead, it returns a new array composed of all the individual arrays together.

-Now we would like to display all these numbers in sorted.
+Now we would like to collect all these marks in one, single array and then display them in sorted format.

-For this we'll need to first join all the three lists together and then perform the sorting on the array obtained in the end.
-In the code below, we accomplish this idea and finally log the resulting array:
+For this we'll need to first join all the three arrays together and then perform the sorting on the final array obtained in the end.
+In the code below, we accomplish this idea using concat() and finally log the resulting array:

 console.log(allNums.sort(function(a, b) { return a - b; }));